 - Faculty Senate Petitions- When a student has not followed a University Faculty Senate policy or procedure and believes an exception to the policy may be warranted, he/she may submit a petition to the Senate Committee on Undergraduate Education Subcommittee on Academic Standards.
 A petition may be used to request an exception to any policy and/or to request a retroactive procedure.
 The committee does not grant petitions automatically.
 Strong, documented justification must be provided to establish the circumstances that warrant a retroactive action.
 Additional information can be found on the University Faculty Senate site.

 - Registration information- Adding courses, dropping courses, registration timetables, etc.

 - Fourth course attempt-Students are limited to a maximum of three (3) attempts to complete a course.
 However, if there are extenuating circumstances a student may request one additional attempt.
-For additional information please review Academic Administrative Policies and Procedure Manual- Policy C-7 (COURSE REPEATS IN EXCESS OF THREE ATTEMPTS).
+For additional information please review Academic Administrative Policies and Procedure Manual- Policy C-7

 - Re-enrollment- Allows former degree candidates to resume a degree program.